nikhilaravi/serverless-graphql-app/README.md

 ```
 query($query: String){
   suggestions(query:$query) {
-    name
+    name,
+    artist,
+    url
   }
 }
 ```
-and pas this into the query variables editor
+and paste this into the query variables editor on the bottom left of the screen.
 ```
 {
   "query": "name of a song"
 }
 ```
+Then hit the 'play' button!

 ## Technologies
 - AWS s3 - host a static website for the UI